DSom20/react-boilerplate/README.md

 ## Technologies Used
 Among others, this project utilizes React Router, Redux, React Sagas, Reselect, Styled Components, and React Testing Library

-The Alert styled component utilizes conditional styling to determine whether it is green/red based on given props.
+The Alert component's Wrapper styled component utilizes conditional styling to determine whether it is green/red based on given props.

 The NewTidbit container has full unit testing.